When I put out my last energy stocks watchlist, oil stocks were HOT.

 On the other side of the energy sector, renewables received a boost with the Inflation Reduction Act (IRA).
 The bill contains $370 billion in climate-focused tax credits, much of which is going to green energy.

 This should help double American wind and solar capacity, and attract added capital investment.

+When you add in the headlines these energy moves generate, you’ve got a heck of a sector.
 That’s why I’m keeping these stocks on my watchlist!